ARTE-Lab/arte-lab.github.io/_members/congpei-qiu.md

 I am a Ph.D. candidate supervised by Prof. Ke Wei and Prof. Zhang Tong.
 I am also a member of the ARTE Group led by Prof. Zhang Tong.

-My current research interests mainly lie in the field of Self-Supervised Learning and Representation Learning.
+My current research interests primarily focus on Self-Supervised Learning and Representation Learning.